parable (părˈə-bəl) n. a simple story which illustrates a truth or teaches a moral lesson.

 SCHOOL’S EFFORTS AT SILENCING CONTINUE

-And the story goes on… On May 27, 2018, a feature article was published in the Lowell Sun, titled “A Nightmare Without End”, chronicling the tale.
+On May 27, 2018, a feature article was published in the Lowell Sun, titled “A Nightmare Without End”, chronicling the tale.
 In response to this phrasing, the student asked members of all neighboring towns to attend Lawrence Academy Graduation on Friday June 1.
 Nightmares end when we wake up.
 So, the action called on people to simply wear yellow to symbolize the rising sun and a new day when honesty and accountability prevail.
 So, what happened?

 - Well, first Dan Scheibe sent a message to the school’s full contact list, in response to the Amends Project.
 In the statement, he knowingly spread false information – and – chose to share sexual abuse details publicly, without the consent of former students.
 That’s a big no-no. Morally, ethically and legally.